naj1024/pyspectrum/README.md

 # Soapy support - linux

-The easiest way to get SoapySDR support is to install it from your distributions repository
+The easiest way to get SoapySDR support is to install it from your distributions repository.
+Distributions may not include the soapy driver you need, see above for source build instead.

-    apt install python3-soapysdr
+    $ apt install python3-soapysdr
-    dpkg -L dpkg -L python3-soapysdr
+    $ dpkg -L dpkg -L python3-soapysdr

 then your virtual environment searches the system paths as well, say it is called sid-xxxx

-    vi ~/.local/share/virtualenvs/pi-xxxx/pyvenv.cfg
+    $ vi ~/.local/share/virtualenvs/pi-xxxx/pyvenv.cfg
 		# allow search on system packages as Soapy has installed them there
 		include-system-site-packages = true